FranciscoRodrigues94/Cybersecurity-Portfolio/Project-01_VM-Webserver/README.md

 7. **Start Installation & User Setup**
    - Booted the VM with the Ubuntu ISO.
-   - Followed installation steps:
+   - Followed installation steps.
-     - Language, region, disk setup.
    - Created a **username and password** for login.

 8. **Successful Boot**
    - The VM started successfully with Ubuntu 24.04.3 LTS installed.